 - Passport with at least six months validity

-- Insurance (covering the duration of your stay)
+- Travel Insurance covering the duration of your stay (you will need proof)

 - Hat, sunscreen, & insect repellant